New Hampshire's school data transparency portal.

 For best viewing purposes, access the following links in Chrome, Safari, or Edge.

 Includes static information about individual schools and school districts that comprises the accountability data elements included in the New Hampshire federal accountability plan under the Every Student Succeeds Act.
 This is a great source to get a quick snapshot of a particular school or district.
-(Data on military connected students will be reported in the Fall 2019.)

 Includes more dynamic information about individual schools and comparative tools between schools, districts, and state level information.
 More advanced comparisons are made between data with drill down capability.
 At this point, iExplore is driven by 15 identified data elements.
 This list will continue to grow as the NH DOE adds additional exploration metrics, helping communities explore and engage in discussions about education in their communities. iExplore is a great source for more in-depth analysis of what’s going on in a school, district, or across the state.